jpillora/chisel/README.md

 # listens on $PORT, requires password 'foobar', proxy web requests to 'http://example.com'
 ```

-This demo app is also running a file server on 0.0.0.0:3000 (which is normally inaccessible
-due to Heroku's firewall).
+This demo app is also running a [simple file server](https://www.npmjs.com/package/serve) on `:3000`, which is normally inaccessible due to Heroku's firewall.
 However, if we tunnel in with:

 ``` sh
 $ chisel-forward --auth foobar https://chisel-demo.herokuapp.com 3000